Police and law

 What is sexual assault by penetration?

 The word “consent” in this context is defined in law.
-A person consents if he or she agrees by choice, and has the freedom and capacity to make that choice.
-The law does not require the victim to have resisted physically in order to prove a lack of consent.
+A person consents if he or she agrees by choice and has the freedom and capacity to make that choice.
+The law does not require the victim to have resisted physically to prove a lack of consent.
+A boy or girl under the age of 16 cannot consent in law to penetration.

 What is sexual assault and indecent assault?